 Another scenario where the DBMS can select scanning a table or a cluster index involves a table of a small size.
 When a table contains just several thousand records, scanning is easier than involving LOOKUPs.

 As we have mentioned before, each 1C:Enterprise table has a single cluster index.
 The index is automatically generated by the platform and developers cannot change it.
 The index is usually built by the primary table key.
 For tables that contain object data (catalogs, documents, and so on) the index is built by the Ref field.
 For information register tables the index is built by dimensions.
 For periodic information registers, the Period field is added to the dimension fields, and so on.

 For example, selectivity is very high when you need to select something from a catalog by Ref because you will get a single record.
 On the other hand, indexes built by Boolean attributes do not make data selections faster.
-If the distribution of true and false values is even, a half of the table records will contain True and the other half will contain False.
-The DBMS will not use such index because it will not help to narrow the selection.
-It will only use such index if the percentage of the values that you want selected is low (for example, when 99% of the records contain True, 1% contain False, and you want to select by False).
+If the distribution of true and false values is even, half of the table records will contain True and the other half will contain False.
+The DBMS will not use such an index because it will not help to narrow the selection.
+It will only use such index if the percentage of the values that you want to be selected is low (for example, when 99% of the records contain True, 1% contain False, and you want to select by False).